guibueno/guibueno.github.io/_features/exercises.markdown

 ### Within the narrative

-Infected learners develop the capacity to also talk to other language bugs.
+Infected learners also develop the capacity to talk to other language bugs.
 Each bug is interested in one particular topic or action, such as knowing about the family, the house, or the routine of learners.

 ### Association with existing resources

 In the past, language schools typically used printed materials (Liu, 2009, p.
 521) and "audio-cassettes or audio CDs of pre-recorded listening materials" (Kukulska-Hulme; Shield, 2007, p.
 2) to engage learners in speaking practice.

-**LanguageBug** exercises are essentially adaptations of these materials, with a few important improvements:
+**LanguageBug** exercises are essentially adaptations of these materials, with a few significant improvements:

-* The pace of exercises is very fast, in order to make it very challenging,
+* The pace of activities is very fast, to make it very challenging,
 * *Exercises* prompt learners with both visual/written and audio clues, and
-* *Principles* will scaffold learners prior to practicing through exercises.
+* *Principles* will scaffold learners before practicing through activities.

 ### Functions